openshift/training/beta-4-setup.md

 comes in a template that you can just fire up and start using or hacking on.

 ### A Project for the Quickstart
-As the `root` user, first we'll create a new project:
+As `joe`, create a new project:

-    openshift admin new-project quickstart --display-name="Quickstart" \
+    osc new-project quickstart --display-name="Quickstart" \
-    --description='A demonstration of a "quickstart/template"' \
+    --description='A demonstration of a "quickstart/template"'
-    --admin=joe

-As the `joe` user, we'll set our context to use the corresponding namespace:

-    osc project quickstart
+This also changes you to use that project:

+    Now using project "quickstart" on server "https://ose3-master.example.com:8443".

 ### A Quick Aside on Templates
 From the [OpenShift